-We believe that MLK would have recognized and acknowledged this good — but today’s Democrat Party is all-consumed with its message of fear and hate.
+We believe that MLK would have recognized and acknowledged this good — but today’s Democrat Party is all-consumed with its message of fear, division and hate.

 In 2021, the ascension of Obama’s former VP, Joe Biden, heralded the return if the Democrat Party’s race-baiting, economic-stifling policies.